Sceva28/Getting-and-Cleaning-Data-week4-Project/README.md

  Getting-and-Cleaning-Data-week4-Project

 Repo for Coursera's "Getting and Cleaning Data" Week 4 project.
-Contains R code, codebook, and tidy data set for the Project.
+Contains R code, codebook, and tidy data set for the Project..

 Files:
 CodeBook.md  has the description the how to use all of the variables, the data, and any  work that was performed to clean up the data.